kinnith246/Project-1---Group-3/README.md

 # Advanced Analysis
 Statitistical summaries and tests
+2. Is there a significant difference in the percentage of activity levels based on activity minutes?
+All p-values are very low (0.0000), suggesting strong evidence against the null hypothesis.
+This indicates significant relationships between each pair of activity metrics tested, such as TotalSteps vs TotalDistance, TotalSteps vs Calories, etc.

 3. Is there a significant difference in the average active distances (Light, Moderate, and Very Active) between the first 7 days and the last 7 days of the survey to see if users improved over the duration of the survey?
 This was tested with a t-test across the different activity levels and was found that the t-statistics were relatively low which showed there was no significant differences from the start to the end.
 Hence, within the time timeframe there was no improvement.